GeorgeShao/ezmeetupxyz/README.md

 When people join the meeting via the link, a peer-to-peer mesh network connection will be established between all of them and they will be able to see and hear each other.

-If you’d like a more generic meeting code, you can also just head to ezmeetup.xyz and just click the create room button for an auto-generated code.
+If you’d like a more generic meeting code, you can also just head to ezmeetup.xyz and just click the “Create room with random code” button for an auto-generated code.

 The React frontend and Node.js backend is hosted on Heroku.
 Feel free to try it out yourself at [ezmeetup.xyz](http://www.ezmeetup.xyz) today.